quixio/quix-streams/docs/connectors/sources/google-cloud-pubsub-source.md

 The [message read order](#message-read-ordering) depends on the subscription setting.

-## Message read ordering
+## Message Read Ordering

-Message read order depends on
+Message read order depends on:

 1. a Pub/Sub message being published as an ordered message (has a key)
 2. a Pub/Sub subscription enabling ordered messages (set at subscription creation)